 - Paying for a new lease on a larger real estate space

 Conclusion: Invest in Your Brewery with Additional Financing

-Now that you’ve learned about how you can utilize a small business loan to improve your brewery, it’s time to decide how you’ll spend your additional financing.
+Now that you’ve learned about how you can utilize a small business loan to improve your brewery or distillery, it’s time to decide how you’ll spend your additional financing.

 It’s important to review your business plan and consider your business’s biggest struggles.
-For instance, if you’re understaffed, and your employees are overworked, you should use your loan for hiring.
-Or, if your business has grown significantly and you’ve outgrown your brewery’s location, it might be time to expand your space or look at real estate options for a larger one.
+For instance, if you’re understaffed, you should use your loan for hiring.
+Or, if your business has grown significantly and you’ve outgrown your brewery’s location, it might be time to expand your space or offer additional craft beverages.

-Ultimately, you should remember that every business is different, so use your loan to make enhancements that make sense for your brewery!
+Ultimately, you should remember that every business owner is different.
+Therefore, you should use the proceeds from your loan to make enhancements that make sense for your brewery!